lacclab/OneStop-Eye-Movements/README.md

 ### pymovements integration

-OneStop is integrated into the [pymovements](https://pymovements.readthedocs.io/en/stable/index.html) package.
-The package allows for easy download of the raw data and further processing it.
+OneStop is partially integrated into the [pymovements](https://pymovements.readthedocs.io/en/stable/index.html) package.
+The package allows for easy download of the full paragraph corpora.
 The following code snippet shows how to download the data:

 First, install the package in the terminal: